appacademy/Module-6-Resources/group_project_resources/AWS-Setup.md

-# AWS S3 Bucket Setup
+# Amazon Web Services Simple Storage Service (AWS S3) Bucket Setup

-## Why do we want to integrate a AWS S3 bucket in to our Applications?
+## Why do we want to integrate AWS S3 buckets with our Applications?

-When we visit a professional website, and we are asked to provide an image (or music or video), we are asked to provide a file, not a url.
+When we visit a professional website and we are asked to provide an image (or music or video), we are asked to provide a file, not a url.
 This is for a few reasons, first not every user has the ability to host their files and provide urls, but also an external url that your application does not have any control